DivineRoot/LeetCode/README.md

 # LeetCode
-Collection of LeetCode questions to ace the coding interview! - Created using [LeetHub](https://github.com/QasimWani/LeetHub)
+<h3> Collection of LeetCode questions & GeeksForGeeks to ace the coding interview!